Mimicry-Protocol/synthetix/README.md

 We want to change the chainlink oracle used so we can fetch dynamic collection price data.
 The current oracles in use are found in `ExchangeRates.sol` where `Aggregator` and `Flag` interfaces are imported.
 We can make a GET request within an oracle as described [here](https://docs.chain.link/docs/make-a-http-get-request/).

+An alternative approach to an oracle to fetch price data is to make a FE fetch and pass that result into the BE.
+This approach would require a nonce to verify request's validity, but the most complexity will likely come from changing flow from contract entrypoint to accommodate new argument passed from FE.
+So the recommended approach is to make an oracle.

+The oracle needs to make a post to our [firebase appraisal endpoint](https://github.com/Mimicry-Protocol/mimicry-firebase-api/blob/main/functions/public/collection/appraisal.f.js) by specifying the collection slug in the request and parsing a `averagePriceInUsd` string from the JSON response.

+Next steps are to make our specified NFT collection synths use our new oracle's method, while making sure existing synths instead use existing oracle methods.
+But we also need to make sure that the `Appraisal API` response includes all necessary data such that the new oracle return value shape matches that of existing oracle methods to facilitate new oracle method integration with the existing system.
+The former task may be approached by customizing the Synth generation logic in the deploy scripts, while the latter task may require tracking the flow of core methods (eg `issueSynths`) to the point that they interact with the existing oracle methods to know the expected return value shapes.

 # Synthetix